CWRU Tuition, Scholarships and Financial Aid

 - Costs associated with educational resources (e.g. course textbooks)

-We are currently offering all Case School of Engineering alumni a $3,900 scholarship* toward an online engineering master’s degree.
+We are currently offering all Case School of Engineering alumni a $3,900 scholarship* toward an online engineering master's degree.
 This is in addition to our existing new student scholarship (see details below).
-To secure this limited-time offer, all you have to do is complete your application and register to begin classes during our fall 2019 term.
+To secure this limited-time offer, all you have to do is complete your application and register to begin classes during our spring 2020 term.

 New Student Scholarship